jbaker8935/switcheroo/design.md

 - Applies puzzle layouts through `apply_puzzle_position`, synchronising swap rules and AI configuration with the puzzle metadata.

+### Achievements (`achievements.c/.h`)
+- Maintains achievement progress in a struct-of-arrays layout that packs unlock flags into a bitmask and stores per-achievement counters and detail bitsets as contiguous arrays sized for 6502-era memory budgets.
+- Snapshots puzzle catalog totals per swap rule at startup by iterating the far-memory catalog, caching solved counts so rule-wide and catalog-wide completion can be detected without rescanning.
+- Exposes update hooks for freeplay wins, puzzle hints, puzzle loads, and puzzle completions; each hook updates the SoA counters and conditionally sets unlock bits when thresholds are met.
+- Drives the thirty-second puzzle benchmark by starting Timer0 for 900 ticks on puzzle load and consuming the shared timer pulses through a per-frame tick handler invoked from the main loop.
+- Provides compact (versioned) serialisation routines that pack the SoA state into a byte buffer for persistence and repopulate the state on load without heap allocation.

 ### Artificial Intelligence (`ai_agent.c/.h`)
 - Provides deterministic heuristic move ranking that evaluates goal-row progress, swap pressure, blocking coverage, and mobility while tracking